-NOTE: The Governor has proposed that Community College tuition fees be increased from \$11.00 per unit to \$24.00 per unit next year.
+NOTE: The Governor has proposed that Community College tuition fees be increased next year.
 While there is opposition to this proposal, a modest fee increase is anticipated.
 All of us are working hard to ensure a student fee structure that keeps our colleges affordable to all Californians, because we know that career preparation is an essential ingredient to a vibrant California economy.

-Material Fees: In accordance with regulations of the Board of Governors of the California Community Colleges, Title 5, California Administrative Code, Section 59400 et seq., the Coast Community College District shall provide free of charge to students all instructional materials, except for the following materials which the student may purchase from the District at cost or may provide through his or her own means.

-- 1. Optional Instructional Materials.
-Materials used to enhance the student's learning experience in the classroom, but that are not essential to the completion of course objectives. - Required Instructional Materials.
-Materials required to complete the objectives of the course and that are tangible property of continuing value outside the classroom which the student will retain as his or her own property.
+Material Fees: In accordance with regulations of the Board of Governors of the California Community Colleges, Title 5, California Administrative Code, Section 59400 et seq., the Coast Community College District shall provide free of charge to students all instructional materials, except for materials which the District Board of Trustees has approved as required materials for a particular course.
+The student must purchase these materials from the College at the District cost.
+The Board has approved such fees because these materials are required to complete the objectives of the course and they are tangible property of continuing value outside the classroom which the student will retain as his or her own property.